 Since car designing is a specialized job, getting a masters degree is a good idea.
 Many famous car designers took masters degree to get higher positions in a company.

-Sometimes complementing your design skills is also a good idea, therefore one can also consider masters degree in industrial design, aerodynamics, or industrial engineering.
+Sometimes complementing your design skills with some other expertise is a good idea, therefore one can also consider masters degree in industrial design, aerodynamics, or industrial engineering.

 Your main focus while taking formal education should be on building your portfolio.
 You need to be constantly looking for good internship opportunities.
 This way you’ll get to work will experienced professionals, understand the industry better, build connections and portfolio.